-During 2021, the Company issued a loan of Tenge 400,000 thousand to Ereymentau Wind Power LLP at an interest rate of 8% for a period of 12 months, and also provided financial assistance of Tenge 4,100,000 thousand for the implementation of the investment project "Construction of a wind farm of 50 MW capacity near Eereymentau town".
+During 2021, the Company financial assistance of Tenge 4,100,000 thousand for the implementation of the investment project "Construction of a wind farm of 50 MW capacity near Eereymentau town".
 The carrying value of the financial assistance issued is the present value of future cash flows, discounted using rates of 11.2-11.3%.
 The difference between the fair value of financial assistance at the date initial recognition and its nominal value of Tenge 414,162 thousand was recognized as an additional investment in Ereymentau Wind Power LLP.